Blackberry Panna Cotta Recipe

 A panna cotta will keep in the fridge for up to 3 days.

 The cream mixture must be poured into the individual cups while it is still in liquid form.
 If you wait too long, the gelatin will start to set in the saucepan.
-If that happens gently reheat the mixture until it's warm and liquidy again.
+If that happens, gently reheat the mixture until it’s warm and liquid again.

-You will need 2 teaspoon agar flakes for every cup of liquid so in this cake 3 teaspoon of agar flakes can be used.
+You will need 2 tsp agar flakes for every cup of liquid, so 3 tsp of agar flakes can be used in this cake.

 Also, unlike gelatin, agar must be boiled until thickened.
 So add it to the cream and milk mixture and bring to a boil over medium-low heat until thickened (about 5 minutes).